The Complete 50 State Guide to Concealed Carry Laws

 Georgia does not offer permits to non-residents, but has amended their reciprocity laws and now recognizes any valid permit from any other state.

 Applications are submitted to the local probate court.
 Those who qualify must submit their application along with proof of completion of an approved training course as part of the application.
 The court will take your fingerprints on premises or refer you to local law enforcement for fingerprinting.

 A Georgia Weapons Carry License is good for five years.
 Prohibited locations include school zones, unless you have a permit and the gun is kept in your car, government buildings that screen with metal detectors, jails, courthouses, at or within 150 feet of mental health facilities, and at nuclear power plants.
 It's also forbidden to possess weapons in places of worship, unless the governing body (whatever that might be) allows congregants to carry on the premises.
 Learn more from the State of Georgia and the Code of Georgia.

 Hawaii Concealed Carry

 The issuing authority is the chief of your local police department.
 Permits are good for one year, per Hawaii Revised Statute Section 134-9 and are only valid in the county in which it was issued.
 Hawaii doesn't recognize permits issued in any other state.
-Hawaii is so strict about their gun laws; they require federal agents to register their firearms with local law enforcement when they arrive on the island even to perform official law enforcement duties.
+In fact, the state requires federal agents in Hawaii on law enforcement business to register their firearms with local law enforcement when they arrive on the island.

 Idaho Concealed Carry